cedar-policy/cedar/cedar-testing/README.md

 The integration tests are run by default in CI (e.g., as a part of each pull request), but you can also run them locally.
 In order to do this, you need to have the [`cedar-integration-tests`](https://github.com/cedar-policy/cedar-integration-tests) repository cloned in the top-level directory (`..`).
-Then, run `cargo test --features "integration-testing" -- --ignored`.
+Then, run `cargo test --features "integration-testing" -- --include-ignored`.
-(Omit `--ignored` if you want to skip the corpus tests.)
+(Omit `--include-ignored` if you want to skip the corpus tests.)

 ```bash
 # starting in the top-level directory (..)